 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At Coppin, approximately 66% of students took out student loans averaging $5,758 a year.
 That adds up to $23,032 over four years for those students.

-The student loan default rate at Coppin is 17.4%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Coppin is 11.5%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Contact details for Coppin are given below.